smallketchup82/GalaxypediaDesktop/README.md

 # GalaxypediaDesktop
-Experimental Desktop App for the [Galaxypedia](https://robloxgalaxy.wiki) built upon [nativefier](https://github.com/nativefier/nativefier).
+Desktop App for the [Galaxypedia](https://robloxgalaxy.wiki) built upon [nativefier](https://github.com/nativefier/nativefier).
 Having a desktop app for the Galaxypedia makes it easier to switch from the game to the Galaxypedia.
 It's a simple alt+tab.

 ## Installation
 Go to [Releases](https://github.com/smallketchup82/GalaxypediaDesktop/releases) and look for the latest release.
 Download the zip file according to your platform.
 Extract it and run the executeable.